Gabon: Military seizes power after reelection of Ali Bongo – DW – 08/30/2023

 All institutions dissolved

-"In the name of the Gabonese people ... we have decided to defend the peace by putting an end to the current regime," the officers said.
+"In the name of the Gabonese people ... we have decided to defend the peace by putting an end to the current regime," the officers said in the pre-dawn address.

-The announcement on the Gabon 24 TV channel was made on behalf of a group calling itself the "Committee for the Transition and Restoration of Institutions."

 The group on TV included a dozen army colonels, members of the elite Republican Guard, regular soldiers and other members of police and security forces.